ElektraInitiative/libelektra/doc/decisions/internal_cache.md

 ## Problem

-`kdbGet` might return more or less keys than requested.
+`kdbGet` might return more or fewer keys than requested.
 This was found confusing several times.

 ### More Keys